This page contains affiliate links. If you click on one and/or make a purchase, I get a small percentage of the sale.

 No pickled herring.
 No meatballs.
 No nettle soup.
 In fact, other than kanelbullar during fika and other delicious breads served at breakfast, we didn’t have any typically Swedish fare.
-Instead, we found chains and burger joints.
-When you’ve got a finicky teenager to feed, you do what you gotta do, so we found ourselves earring at chains and burger joints like Hard Rock Café and TGIFriday’s.
+But that’s what happens when you’ve got a finicky teenager on board.
+Instead, we found ourselves eating at chains and burger joints like Hard Rock Café and TGIFriday’s.
 Bar Burger Café, a local establishment serving up burgers, fries, onion rings and shakes, was sort of reminiscent of an American diner with its booths with vinyl benches.
-But it’s its location in Kungsträdgården that really makes this place stand out.
+But it is the location in Kungsträdgården that really makes this place stand out.

 When in Stockholm, you have to have a fika.
 While fika is short for fikabröd, a sweet snack, usually one of Sweden’s famous pastries, like the cinnamon roll, a fika is a coffee break that’s taken quite seriously.
 We happily obliged this tradition and visited two popular fika cafes for our pastries and much needed hot drinks; KaffeeKoppen and Café Gråmunken.